-This Video Of Trump Giving A Tour Beside A Hillary Clinton Portrait Is Priceless
+This Video Of Trump By A HRC Portrait Is Priceless

 It might be an understatement to say that politics in recent history have been unusual.
 During the election, President Donald Trump repeatedly called for an investigation into his opponent, which inspired chants of "Lock her up!" at his rallies.
 As if that wasn't abnormal enough, things got just a tad more uncomfortable on Tuesday when Trump surprised a group of students touring the White House.
 Normally, that wouldn't be terribly eventful, but it was the location of the photo and video opportunity that was the source of the tension.
 Unknowingly, Trump stood underneath a portrait of Hillary Clinton in the White House.